Kansas Department of Social and Rehabilitation Services

-The new materials are used for new determinations made on or after May 1, 2007 only.
+The new materials are used for new determinations made on or after May 1, 2008 only.
 For individuals found eligible under either Presumptive XXI or Presumptive XIX in April, presumptive eligibility is not adjusted for subsequent months due to the poverty level change.
 A separate determination for May is not necessary.
 The new poverty levels will be considered in the actual determination made by the HealthWave Clearinghouse.
-However, for individuals ineligible in April, the entities have the option of making a separate determination for the month of May.

 - Cases that are newly eligible for QMB will have an alert sent to the worker.
-The case must then be authorized by going through MSID and authorizing the SPEN screen for the benefit month of May so that QMB status begins effective May 1, 2007.
-In addition, a notice of QMB eligibility, N197 or similar notice, must be sent.
+The case must then be authorized by going through MSID and authorizing the SPEN screen for the benefit month of May so that QMB status begins effective May 1, 2008.
+In addition, a notice of QMB eligibility, N197 or similar notice must be sent.

 - For all cases, if the cost -of-living adjustment (COLA) for January 1 per KEESM 6410 (50)(b) is excluded, the PICK and SEPA screens must also be updated.